rouol/DeSpamBot/README.md

 # DeSpamBot

-A small telegram bot that tracks messages related to the @HowYourBot bot and deletes them all at one command.
+A small telegram bot that tracks messages related to the @HowYourBot bot and deletes them all at one command or/and automatically.

 If the project is still running, it is available at @DeSpamHYBbot